Opportunities for Imaging Light Nuclei with a Second Interaction Region at the Electron-Ion Collider: Results

 \section{Results}

 In this section, we investigate the detection performance of coherent light nuclei at the second interaction region at the EIC.
-We will first present the detection efficiency of various coherent light nuclei, ranging from deuterium ($^{2}$D) to oxygen ($^{16}$O) at their top energies, as a function of the invariant mass of the produced hadronic system $W$.
+We will first present the detection efficiency of various coherent light nuclei, ranging from deuterium ($^{2}$D) to oxygen ($^{16}$O) at their top energies, where the electron energy is 18 GeV and the energy of various nuclei is calculated by $Z/A\times275~\rm{GeV}$($Z$ is the proton number and $A$ is the atomic number), as a function of the invariant mass of the produced hadronic system $W$.
 At the same time, the correlation of squared momentum transfer $Q^{2}$ and parton momentum fractions $x$ for detection efficiency for $e ^{7}$Li, and $e ^{3}$He and $e ^{16}$O events is 12 GeV.
 The global detection efficiency as the increasing nucleon number, from deuterium($^{2}$D) to oxygen($^{16}$O), is 47.12$\%$, 32.23$\%$, 29.42$\%$, 17.75$\%$, 12.37$\%$, 6.36$\%$, 1.59$\%$, respectively.

 In contrast to IR-6, the secondary focus at IR-8 significantly improves the tagging performance on light ions.
 For instance, the detection of coherent $J/\psi$ production in $e ^{2}$D, $e ^{16}$O with the top collision energy.
 The black lines drawn in the pictures are with $Q^{2} = 1~\rm{GeV}^{2}$.
 For $Q^{2} > 1~\rm{GeV}^{2}$ , the $x$ range for accepting events is $x>10^{-4}$ for $e ^{7}$Li collision events, and $x>4\times10^{-3}$ for $e ^{3}$He collisions with different energies: $18\times183~\rm{GeV}^{2}$, $10\times100~\rm{GeV}^{2}$, and $5\times41~\rm{GeV}^{2}$, are shown in Fig.~\ref{fig:eHe_Q2vsX}.
 The top three plots show the distributions of MC-generated events by eSTARlight.
 The higher the center-of-mass energy, the lower the value of $x$ can be.
 At the top collision energy, the minimum value of $x$ can reach $7\times10^{-5}$ at $Q^2 \approx 1~\mathrm{GeV^{2}}$.
 However, for coherent photoproduction in the eSTARlight event generator, the maximum value of $x$ is closely related to the nuclear radius, as the maximum momentum transfer is constrained by the coherence condition, requiring the coherence length to be greater than the nuclear radius.
 This maximum momentum transfer is determined by the size of the nucleus; therefore, the maximum value of $x$ is independent of the center-of-mass energy of the collisions, remaining constant across different center-of-mass energies\cite{Lomnitz:2018juf}.